asfluido/mruby-marshal-fast/README.md

       `marshal_dump`, and restores the object passing to `marshal_load` that object,
 	* otherwise, backs up and restores all instance variables.
+* regular expressions

+About **regular expressions**: I only tested this when using the `mruby-onig-regexp` gem.
+If you use another gem, you have to change the class definition at L.32 of `base.c`, and I am not sure everything will work...

 In the directory you find a quick-and-dirty exerciser, that can also be run under Ruby (MRI).